-The Dawn of Autonomous Intelligence
+What Is Agentic AI?
+Understanding the Dawn of Autonomous Intelligence

-2026 is emerging as a landmark year for Agentic AI in Enterprise.
 For decades, enterprises have chased automation and intelligence through traditional AI, robotic process automation, and generative tools.
-But the next era belongs to Agentic Artificial Intelligence, AI that doesn’t just generate insights or follow instructions, but acts with purpose, autonomy, and accountability.
+But the next era belongs to Agentic Artificial Intelligence AI that doesn’t just generate insights or follow instructions, but acts with purpose, autonomy, and accountability.

 New IDC research outlines how agentic AI will reshape strategy, workforce, and innovation across global enterprises by 2030.
 IDC forecasts that by 2030, 45% of organizations will orchestrate AI agents at scale, embedding them across business functions.